-A 2021 vision: what every fund manager is buying (or selling)
+A 2021 vision: What every fund manager is buying (or selling)

 Still, the Big Five's asset purchases should total US$3 trillion, Pictet strategist Steve Donze predicts, down from this year's US$8 trillion but enough to keep bond yields extremely low.

-A note of caution from JPMorgan - consensus forecasts in the past 10-15 years have correctly called the direction of Treasury yields only 40per cent of the time.
+A note of caution from JPMorgan - consensus forecasts in the past 10 to 15 years have correctly called the direction of Treasury yields only 40 per cent of the time.

 Many of the above investment strategies are premised on a very different approach to trade and geopolitics under Biden.